dannycoates/zkjs/readme.md

 __Arguments__

 * path - path of the node
-* callback(err, acls, zstat) - returns an Error or an array of ACLs and stat info
+* callback(errno, acls, zstat) - returns an errno or an array of ACLs and stat info

 ### zk.getChildren(path, [watch], callback)